MonkeyTime/BattleNet/README.md

 BattleNet
 =========

-**A BattleNet PHP library to gain access to the original BattleNet json and jsonp WoW / SC2 / D3 datas**
+**A BattleNet PHP wrapper to gain access to the original BattleNet json and jsonp WoW / SC2 / D3 datas**

 ## Personal API key